 But with this faux Shibori technique, we found a way to turn simple tie-dye supplies into a beautiful Shibori scarf.
-With this method, you can enjoy a pretty Shibori-style scarf without the time and challenges of preparing traditional indigo dye.
+With this method, you can enjoy a pretty Shibori-style scarf without the time and challenges of preparing the traditional indigo dye.
 Perfect for layering over festival and summer styles, this handmade scarf is certain to become a staple in your wardrobe.

 What You'll Need

 - Plastic gloves

 A white cotton baby swaddle blanket works perfectly for this project.
 The material soaks in the dye nicely, and the weight of the blanket makes for a perfect light summer scarf.
 You should be able to find plain swaddle blankets in any baby store.

 For dye, grab any dark blue color at your local craft store.
 The tie-dye bottles with powder dye are perfect for an easy, mess-free application.Continue to 3 of 7 below.

 03 of 07

 The patterns in the Shibori style come from the way that you fold your material.
 The parts that remain exposed after you make your folds are the portions that will eventually be dyed.
 So keeping this in mind, fold your blanket the way you'd like.
 Here, the blanket is folded in half, then half again, over and over until it is a small square.
 This should create a grid-type pattern on the final scarf.Continue to 4 of 7 below.

 Cut two pieces of chipboard the same size as your folded material.
 Sandwich the material between the two pieces of chipboard and secure with rubber bands.Continue to 5 of 7 below.